zhaoc1/sunbeam_databases/README.md

 ### bai operon

 I selected the complete bai operon genes from 3 species: Clostridium hiranonis, Clostridium scindens and Clostridium hylemonae.
-The protein sequences were downloaded from the [PubSEED database](http://pubseed.theseed.org/).
-Refer to [PMID: 16299351](https://www.ncbi.nlm.nih.gov/pubmed/16299351) and [preprint](https://www.biorxiv.org/content/early/2017/12/04/229138).
+The protein sequences were downloaded from the [PubSEED database](http://pubseed.theseed.org/), and saved in `dbs/bai.operon_20180801.fasta` and `dbs/bai.operon_20180801.txt`.
+Refer to [PMID: 16299351](https://www.ncbi.nlm.nih.gov/pubmed/16299351) and [preprint](https://www.biorxiv.org/content/early/2017/12/04/229138) for more information.

+### butyrate producing genes

+Sequences were downloaded from [JGI IMG](https://img.jgi.doe.gov/), based on the list provided in [PMID: 24757212](https://www.ncbi.nlm.nih.gov/pubmed/?term=Revealing+the+Bacterial+Butyrate+Synthesis+Pathways+by+Analyzing+(Meta)genomic+Data), and saved in `dbs/butyrate_20180612.faa` and `dbs/butyrate_20180612.tsv`.